ToplinkGlobalCollege/2025-PRO-TLGC-CATALYST-TEAM/README.md

 # 2.4 Power Source
+We’ve powered our self-driving car using the EV3 rechargeable battery, which provides a stable energy supply to ensure smooth and consistent operation.
+This battery serves as the main power source for our robot.

 # 3.0 Obstacle Management
 In our project, we use the Lego Mindstorms programming language to program the self-driving car.
 The program is divided into two main parts: the Open Challenge and the Obstacle Challenge.
 This section includes a flowchart and a summary of the code used for both challenges.
 Each part is designed to address specific requirements and improve the self-driving cars performance in different scenarios, providing a clear understanding of how the vehicle operates under various conditions.